-The Morris County Division of Planning & Preservation is one of five divisions of the Morris County Department of Planning & Public Works.
-It provides support staff for the Morris County Planning Board.
+The Morris County Division of Planning & Preservation is one of five divisions of the Morris County Department of Planning & Public Works and is comprised of the following sections:

 The Morris County Agriculture Development Board (CADB) oversees the farmland preservation program.
 The program enables the County to offer farm owners the opportunity to preserve their farms, while continuing to own and maintain them.
 The CADB also administers the Right to Farm Program.

-We consider grants for the acquisition, stabilization, rehabilitation, restoration or preservation of historic resources by municipalities, qualified non-profits and the County.
-All funded activities must be in conformance with the Secretary of Interior’s Standards for Rehabilitation.
+The program provides grant funding for the acquisition, stabilization, rehabilitation, restoration or preservation of historic resources by municipalities, qualified non-profits and the County.
 Applications for plans and reports associated with the implementation of a historic preservation project are also eligible.
-Historic resources must be listed, or certified as eligible for listing, on the New Jersey and National Registers of Historic Places, in order to be eligible for the program.
+The annual application cycle begins at the end of January.

-Under the municipal/qualified charitable conservancy category of Morris County’s Preservation Trust Fund, a 15-member committee annually reviews and makes recommendations to the Board of Chosen Freeholders on applications submitted by any of the 39 municipalities in the county as well as eligible land conservancies.
-In 2013, $1.6 million were approved by the Board of Chosen Freeholders under this category.
+Under the municipal/qualified charitable conservancy category of Morris County’s Preservation Trust Fund, this program provides grant funding for the permanent preservation of property as publicly accessible open space in fee simple or permanent easement. a 15-member committee annually reviews and makes recommendations to the Board of Chosen Freeholders on applications submitted by any of the 39 municipalities in the county as well as eligible land conservancies.